Bayswater Power Station

 Bayswater Power Station is a bituminous (black) coal-powered thermal power station with one 660 MW and three upgraded 685 MW Tokyo Shibaura Electric (Japan) steam driven turbo alternators for a combined capacity of 2715 MW.
-Commissioned between 1985 and 1986, the station is located 16 km from Muswellbrook, and 28 km from Singleton in the Hunter Region of New South Wales, Australia.
+Commissioned between 1985 and 1986, the station is located 16 km from Muswellbrook, and 28 km from Singleton in the Hunter Valley of New South Wales, Australia.

-Prior to September 2014 Bayswater Power Station was part of NSW Government power producer, Macquarie Generation.
-Macquarie Generation was acquired by AGL Energy in September 2014 for $1,505 Million AUD.
+Bayswater Power Station was owned by Government of New South Wales power producer Macquarie Generation.
+It was included in the sale of Macquarie Generation to AGL Energy in September 2014.

 History

 The first generator was completed in 1985, and the remaining three generators progressively that same year and throughout 1986.

-Bayswater draws its cooling water from the Hunter River under water entitlements negotiated with the government of New South Wales.
+Bayswater draws its cooling water from the Hunter River under water entitlements negotiated with the Government of New South Wales.
 The Barnard River Scheme also allows Bayswater and Liddell to transfer water from the upper Manning River catchment into the Hunter River for their use, however in recent year's this system has not be utilised.
 All coal is supplied via the Antiene Train Unloader situated on the west side of Lake Liddell and transported to Bayswater's stockpiles by a 5.5 km long overland conveyor.

 Coal consumption is around 8 Mt per annum and produces around 17000 GWh of electricity a year.
 This is enough power for 2 million average Australian homes and families.